If you are interested in discussing potential projects please Contact Us

 PhD Student

 Project: A map of host cell rewiring by pathogens.
-Jack is a second year PhD student investigating host cell rewiring by pathogens with a particular interest in the ubiquitin system.
+Jack is a PhD student investigating host cell rewiring by pathogens with a particular interest in the ubiquitin system.
 Jack completed his undergraduate degree in Biochemistry and Master of Research at Aberystwyth University in 2018.
 His previous projects involved metabolomics and natural product drug discovery with an interest in antimicrobials and overcoming resistance mechanisms.
 Co-supervisors Gunnar Schroeder and José Bengoechea

 Emma Mckay Emma Mckay